-- Everyday chemistry (1st year, 5 ECTS) is a course where students perform simple laboratory exercises and demonstrations that are linked to everyday life and suitable for school chemistry.
-Laboratory safety is addressed from the perspective of school chemistry.
-Chesse.org site is introduced to students in already in this first chemistry education course (Figure 1). - Inquiry in chemistry education (2nd year, 5 ECTS) is a laboratory-work driven course where students start to build their laboratory work design skills and teaching competence.
+- · Everyday chemistry - (1st year, 5 ECTS) is a course where students perform simple laboratory exercises and demonstrations that are linked to everyday life and suitable for school chemistry.
+Laboratory safety is addressed from the perspective of school chemistry. - Inquiry in chemistry education (2nd year, 5 ECTS) is a laboratory-work driven course where students start to build their laboratory work design skills and teaching competence.
 In the University of Helsinki, we are able to use real pupils in chemistry teaching exercises via the Chemistry-Lab Gadolin.
 Gadolin is a non-formal chemistry science class that has over 4 000 learner and teacher visitors annually.
-This allows student teachers to build a solid base for safe laboratory work for the future teaching career.

-- Chemistry concepts and phenomena (2nd year, 5 ECTS) is a course where future chemistry teachers familiarize themselves with every chemistry concept mentioned in the curriculum.
-Every concept has an interface to practical work and laboratory safety. - ICT in chemistry education (2nd year, 4 ECTS) is a course where practical work is addressed from technological perspective. - Sustainable chemistry (3rd year, 5 ECTS) is the last chemistry education course for the bachelor level which adds sustainable competences to future chemistry teachers' skillset.
-The course also addresses green chemistry and its relation to chemical safety. - Non-formal science education (2-3 years, 5 ECTS) is a hybrid course including a science education MOOC (2 ECTS) and a practical module (3 ECTS).
-In the practical module students design and implement a non-formal learning module such as a science club.
+This allows student teachers to build a solid base for safe laboratory work for the future teaching career. - Chemistry concepts and phenomena (2nd year, 5 ECTS) is a course where future chemistry teachers familiarise themselves with every chemistry concept mentioned in the curriculum.
+Every concept has an interface to practical work and laboratory safety. - ICT in chemistry education (2nd year, 4 ECTS) is a course where practical work is addressed from technological perspective.

+· Sustainable chemistry

+(3rd year, 5 ECTS) is the last chemistry education course for the bachelor level which adds sustainable competences to future chemistry teachers' skillset.
+The course also addresses green chemistry and its relation to chemical safety.

+Non-formal science education

+(2-3 years, 5 ECTS) is a hybrid course including a science education MOOC (2 ECTS) and a practical module (3 ECTS).
+In the practical module students design and implement a nonformal learning module such as a science club.
 These clubs are offered for example to families for afternoon hobbies.
 Also, chemical safety has an essential role in non-formal learning.